Finding fun crafts for the letter was a little tougher than some other letters, but thanks to Pinterest we found some winners!

 Foam Igloo Mosaic

 Of course you could use paper for this, but to mix it up I cut out some square foam pieces for the boys, and they had fun gluing them to the igloo frame that I drew on their papers.
 To make it more challenging, older kids could draw the frame and cut out the squares.
 This would be a nice beginning craft for your toddler if you were right there to put down the glue.
-You can find the original idea over at Kiboomu Kids Crafts.
+We found find the original idea over at Kiboomu Kids Crafts.

 Inchworm on Grass Printing